 Japanese kitchen knives are crafted with sharpness in mind, usually a bit thinner than your best kitchen knives from the West, and they’re made of metal that holds a sharper edge.

-However, they also tend to be more fragile since the metal can be more brittle and the smaller cross section makes them easier to break.
+However, they also tend to be more fragile since the metal can be more brittle and the smaller cross-section makes them easier to break.

-In this buying guide we look at some of the best Japanese knives available.
-Our reviews point out features to take in to consideration to help you decide on the best Japanese knife for your needs.
+In this buying guide, we look at some of the best Japanese knives available.
+Our reviews point out features to take into consideration to help you decide on the best Japanese knife for your needs.

-Best Japanese Chef Knives
+Best Japanese Chef Knives Comparison

-All of our picks are made of Japanese steel with a very high hardness factor.
+All our picks are made of Japanese steel with a very high hardness factor.
 This allows them to be sharpened to sub-15 degree angles with a bit of practice.